Gliese 526

 GJ 526 (Lalande 25372, Wolf 498) is a red dwarf star in the northern constellation of Boötes.
 It has an apparent visual magnitude of 8.5, which is too faint to be seen with the naked eye.
-Based upon an annual parallax shift of 0.184 arc seconds as measured by the Hipparcos satellite, this system is 5.43 pc from Earth.
+Based upon an annual parallax shift of 0.184 arcseconds as measured by the Hipparcos satellite, this system is 5.43 pc from Earth.

 History of observations

 This star is known at least from 1801, when it was included to Lalande's stellar catalogue Histoire céleste française.
 In 1847 edition of Lalande's catalogue by Francis Baily it was assigned number 25372, since it sometimes designated as Lalande 25372 or LAL 25372.

-High proper motion of this star and its large parallax were known at least from 1911, when Frank Schlesinger published a paper where he announced its parallax 152±7 mas and mentioned its proper motion value of 2.3 arcsec.
-In 1919, German astronomer Max Wolf included GJ 526 in his catalogue of high proper motion stars, giving it the identifier 498.
+High proper motion of this star and its large parallax were known at least from 1911, when Frank Schlesinger published a paper where he announced its parallax 152±7 mas and mentioned its proper motion value of 2.3 arcseconds.
+In 1919, German astronomer Max Wolf included GJ 526 in his catalogue of high-proper-motion stars, giving it the identifier 498.